PhilippSpiess/DistRobotics/README.md

 source venv/bin/activate
 pip install -r requirements.txt
 ```
-Try the robot in the simulation
+Test the robot simulation
 ```
-# For example
-python simulation.py --ROBOT_TYPE half
+python simulation.py --ROBOT_TYPE full
 ```
-### 2. Define a task and add it to the array of TASKS in **settings.py**
+### 2. Define a new task to learn and add it to the array of TASKS in **settings.py**

 Replace one of the placeholder value "" with the new task.
 (To avoid changing the dimension of the state)

 ### 3. Create a new reward logic in the reward function in **simulation.py**

-Define rewards for each step (e.g +1 if closer to the goal and -50 if the robot fell)
+Define rewards for each step (e.g +1 if moving closer to a target and -50 if the robot falls)

-### 4. (Optional) - Use a video of a subject performing the task and add it to TASKS_MIMIC in **settings.py**
+### 4. (Optional) - Use a video of a subject performing the task

 - Store a video (e.g TASK_NAME.mp4) in /src/mimic/
-- Create the frames (e.g):
+- Create the frames / pose estimations (e.g) by running the following:
 ```
 # For example
-python mimic.py --TASK squat
+python mimic.py --TASK task_name
 ```

-### 5. Define the pretraining level in **learning.py**
+### 5. (Optional) - Define the pretraining level in **learning.py**

 For example walking uses the standing weights, so if the standing weights have already been trained,
 one can specify in learning.py that walking should use the weights of standing.
-For instance, one could add:
+For example, one could add:

 ```
 if self.task == "walking":